 Prior to completion of this offering, we had two employee share-based incentive plans: AC Management LLC Plan and The Aircell Holdings Inc. Stock Option Plan.
-We have adopted a new omnibus equity incentive plan that will become effective prior to the completion of this offering to enable the Company to better align our compensation programs with those typical of companies with publicly traded securities
+We have adopted a new omnibus equity incentive plan and a new employee stock purchase plan that will become effective prior to the completion of this offering to enable the Company to better align our compensation programs with those typical of companies with publicly traded securities

-As of December 31, 2012, we had outstanding 40,445 options to purchase shares of common stock, of which 18,356 options to purchase shares of common stock were vested, and 7,975 shares were held under the AC Management LLC Plan.
+As of June 20, 2013, we had outstanding 5,195,526 options to purchase shares of common stock, of which 2,407,934 options to purchase shares of common stock were vested, and 821,411 shares were held under the AC Management LLC Plan.
 Following this offering, we intend to file one or more registration statements on Form S-8 under the Securities Act to register all of the shares of common stock issuable upon exercise of outstanding options as well as all shares of our common stock reserved for future issuance under our equity plans.
 Please see "Executive Compensation-Incentive Plans" for additional information regarding these plans.
 Shares of our common stock issued under the S-8 registration statement will be available for sale in the public market, subject to the Rule 144 provisions applicable to affiliates, and subject to any vesting restrictions and lock-up agreements applicable to these shares.